navapbc/template-infra/docs/infra/set-up-app-config.md

 # Set up application config

+Follow these instructions for **each application** in your project (you can have one or more in your project).

-The application config setup process will configure the application.
+The application config setup process will configure one application.
 These values will be used in subsequent infra setup steps to determine which resources to deploy and how they will be configured.

-This setup process applies to each application in the project.

 ## Prerequisites